speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 You gain another gambit die at 2nd, 3rd, 4th, and 5th rank in this deployment.
 Additionally, your gambit die changes when you reach certain ranks in this deployment.
 The die becomes a d6 at 2nd rank, a d8 at 3rd rank, a d10 at 4th rank, and a d12 at 5th rank.

 #### Saving Throws
-Some of your gambits require your target to make a saving throw to resist the gambit’s effects.
+Some of your gambits require your target to make a saving throw to resist the gambitï¿½s effects.
 The saving throw DC is calculated as follows:

 ___